-Fiscal 2014 Compensation Approach
+Fiscal 2015 Compensation Approach

-For fiscal year 2014, we have not materially changed our approach to executive compensation:
+For fiscal year 2015, we have not materially changed our approach to executive compensation:

-- Market Median-We will continue to pay consistent with the market median of our peers if warranted by performance.
-In particular: - base salary will be targeted at approximately the median of our peer companies; - total direct compensation (base salary, annual cash incentives and long term equity incentives) will be targeted at the median of our peers, assuming achievement at plan.
+- Market Median-we will continue to pay consistent with the market median of our peers if warranted by performance.
+In particular: - base salary will be targeted at approximately the median of our peer companies; and - total direct compensation (base salary, annual cash incentives and long term equity incentives) will be targeted at the median of our peers, assuming achievement at plan.
 Higher levels of total direct compensation may be achieved should company performance exceed plan.
-Lower levels of total direct compensation will apply should company performance not achieve plan; if our performance does not meet our objectives, we expect to pay at lower levels, and if we exceed our objectives, we may pay above the median of the peers. - Base Salaries-The Compensation Committee does not expect to make material adjustments to the annual base salaries for the named executive officers in fiscal 2014 from those set forth above. - Variable Cash Incentive Awards-Achievement of variable cash incentive awards for fiscal 2014 for named executive officers will be measured solely on the basis of the achievement of pre-established financial goals. - Long-Term, Equity-Based Incentive Awards-The Committee intends that a portion of equity grants will be subject to one or more multi-year performance conditions.
+Likewise, lower levels of total direct compensation may be earned should the company's performance does not meet the plan. - Base Salaries-The Compensation Committee does not expect to make material adjustments to the annual base salaries for the named executive officers in fiscal 2015 from those set forth above. - Variable Cash Incentive Awards-Achievement of variable cash incentive awards for fiscal 2015 for named executive officers will be measured solely on the basis of the achievement of pre-established financial goals. - Long-Term, Equity-Based Incentive Awards-The Committee intends that a portion of equity grants will be subject to one or more multi-year performance conditions.